-Begin preparing your homemade pet odor remover by adding 2 cups of lukewarm water to an empty, clean spray bottle.
+Begin preparing your homemade pet odor remover by adding two cups of lukewarm water to an empty, clean spray bottle.
 You can use a glass jar to store extra odor remover and use it at your convenience.
 Continue adding the remaining ingredients of the pet odor recipe into the same bottle.
-Using a spray bottle will allow for quick, easy use on a multitude of surfaces such as carpets, tile, fabrics and bedding.
+Using a spray bottle will allow for quick, easy use on a multitude of surfaces such as carpets, tile, fabrics, and bedding.

-Add 1/2 a cup of orange and lemon peels to the spray bottle mixture.
-Chopping them into 1-inch pieces will allow the natural oils to be released into the homemade pet odor remover.
-The citrus peels add a fresh, clean scent and deters your dog from relieving himself in the same spot.
+Add a 1/2 cup of orange and lemon peels to the spray bottle mixture.
+Chopping them into one-inch pieces will allow the natural oils to be released into the homemade pet odor remover.
+The citrus peels add a fresh, clean scent and deter your dog or cat from relieving themselves in the same spot.
+Alternatively, you can squeeze the lemons and use the juice.
 Once all of the ingredients are combined together, secure the nozzle of the spray bottle and shake lightly, mixing the ingredients together.